band/testWiki/Readings/Semantic Web for the Working Ontologist.md

+# Semantic Web for the Working Ontologist

-Title: Semantic Web for the Working Ontologist: Effective modeling in RDFS and OWL.
+APA: Dean Allemang & Jim Hendler (2011). _Semantic Web for the Working Ontologist: Effective modeling in RDFS and OWL_ (2 ed).
+Elsevier, Morgan Kaufmann

-Author(s): Dean Allmang, Jim Hendler

-Publication Date: 2011 (Second Edition)

 Link: <http://www.worldcat.org/oclc/1185378198>

-p.
-11: Fundamental concepts of the Semantic Web:
+page 11: Fundamental concepts of the Semantic Web:

 *The AAA slogan* -- Anyone can say Anything about Any topic.
 One of the basic tenets of the Web in general and the Semantice Web in particular.